 The breadth of subjects is reduced in the Year 9 curriculum to allow greater depth in those areas which continue.
 All subject areas within the Year 7 and Year 8 curriculum remain as either an optional subject or as part of the core curriculum.
-Greek becomes available to pupils in the options.
 Optional subjects are arranged into three blocks, and these are based on the pupils' choices.
 PD continues within the Week 1 PD and Week 2 PD programmes.